NourMohd/Personal_Site/README.md

 # Personal_Site
-Using the CSS framework "Bootstrap"
+Using the CSS Framework "Bootstrap"
 Here is the URL https://nourmohd.github.io/Personal_Site/